 I find all of this confusing, not because I actually follow it–I don’t–but because what is changing, transforming, and mutating lies below the surface of the circus.

 News comes and goes with the speed of a tweet, and there is all manner of garbage on the Internet, some of it uncensored and uncivilized.
 Both censorship and civilization seem up for grabs.
 The NSA will take care of the former, Miley Cyrus et al. the latter.
 One gets the impression that the circus is really about ticket sales, as it always has been.
 However, I take solace in knowing that even the pope seems confused.
-When presented with a gift from Bolivian President Evo Morales of a gold hammer and sickle with a crucifix attached to it, Francis didn’t know what to do.
+When presented with a gift from Bolivian President Evo Morales of a gold hammer and sickle crucifix, Francis didn’t know what to do.
 “Maybe it’ll look good in a corner of the patio, Evo.”

 If the circus is a cover for what is really going on, then what is really going on?
 I’ll leave the conspiracy theories to those who are more adept at and familiar with the Rothschilds, Rockefellers, Queen Elizabeth, and Nordic aliens.
 That is a rabbit hole I cannot go down.
 What I do know is that events are confusing, because the symbols we use to express meaning and identity are changing.
 They are being used in different and unique ways to express conscious and unconscious forces.
 Symbols do that, of course.
 That’s what makes them so effective.
 What is different now is the speed with which they are changing and their new variations.

 If all of this feels like you are standing on jello, it might help to know that when the myths and symbols of a civilization change, it indicates a major shift in that civilization.
 This occurs in the collective consciousness and unconsciousness of people.
 I say might help, because such shifts have coincided with monumental events on the order of revolutions, social upheavals, and even geographic cataclysms.
 Think of the French Revolution, Columbus’ voyages, the Great Flood.